 The purpose of this course is to examine the doctrine of eschatology or “last things” as reflected in Scripture and developed in Christian theology.
 This study highlights how God will accomplish His purposes for the world and humanity through future events such as the rapture, tribulation, second coming, millennial kingdom, and eternal state.
 It is designed for students wishing to secure advanced study in systematic theology in the M.Div. or the Th.M. degrees.

 Upon successful completion of this course, the student will be able to:

-- Catalog the principal agents and ideas that shape Christian eschatology.
+- Identify and catalog principal agents and ideas that contribute to understanding Christian eschatology.

-- Judge the relative merits of salient views concerning Christian eschatology in regard to Israel, the church and the eschatological kingdom.
+- Judge the relative merits of views concerning Christian eschatology, especially Dispensationalism.

-- Construct an original and persuasive essay to resolve a theological question posed in regard to biblical eschatology.
+- Construct an original and persuasive research paper to resolve a theological question concerning eschatology.

-- Correlate the relevance of biblical eschatology with a Christian worldview and ministry.
+- Describe the relevance of biblical eschatology with a Christian worldview to practical ministry.